EXCLUSIVE-U.N. report accuses Yemen government of money-laundering, Houthis of taking state revenue

 The U.N. monitors reported "there is a growing body of evidence that shows that individuals or entities within the Islamic Republic of Iran are engaged in sending weapons and weapons components to the Houthis" in violation of a U.N. arms embargo.
 Iran denies such support for the Houthis.

-(Reporting by Michelle Nichols in New York; Additional reporting by Aziz El Yaakoubi in Dubai, Mohammed Ghobari in Aden and Nazanine Moshiri in Nairobi; editing by Grant McCool )
+(Reporting by Michelle Nichols in New York; Additional reporting by Aziz El Yaakoubi in Dubai, Mohammed Ghobari in Aden and Nazanine Moshiri in Nairobi; editing by Grant McCool, William Maclean)

 ((michelle.nichols@tr.com; +1 212 355 6053; Reuters Messaging: Twitter: @michellenichols))